 Kazakhstan was ranked 78th in the Global Innovation Index in 2024.

-By 2025, the Latin alphabet will replace Cyrillic as the writing system for the Kazakh language.
+By 2025, the Latin alphabet is scheduled to replace Cyrillic as the writing system for the Kazakh language.

-By 2050, Kazakhstan's Green Economy Plan committed it to meet 50 percent of its energy needs from alternative and renewable sources.
+By 2050, Kazakhstan has committed to meet 50% of its energy needs from alternative and renewable sources.

 During subsequent five-year plans to 2050, new industries will be established in fields such as mobile, multi-media, nano- and space technologies, robotics, genetic engineering and alternative energy.

-The Kazakhstan 2050 Strategy fixes a target of devoting 3 percent of GDP to research and development by 2050 to allow for the development of new high-tech sectors.
+In 2050, the Kazakhstan 2050 Strategy aims to allocate 3% of GDP to research and development to facilitate the growth of new high-tech industries.

-The city of Baikonur is being leased until 2050 to Russia for the Baikonur Cosmodrome.
+The city of Baikonur has special status because it is being leased to Russia until 2050 for the Baikonur cosmodrome.

 Basketball is a team sport played on a rectangular court...